jedevc/fyp-report/report.md

 ### Random name generation

-An important part of generating some level of variety between different output results is generating new names for variables and functions - different names will make the same program look different, even though they may be otherwise identical.
-However, completely random names will appear nonsensical, so to prevent this, we use a Markov chain model based on existing libraries, specifically the same `libmusl` as used to provide libc integration.
+A vital component of ensuring surface-level differences between synthesis results lies in generating new names for variables and functions - different names will make the same program look different, even though they may be otherwise identical.
+However, completely random names would appear nonsensical, so to provide some structure, we use a Markov chain model based on existing libraries, specifically the same `libmusl` used to provide libc integration.

 For our purposes, we define a Markov chain model as a mapping from $k$-length strings to a weighted list of characters.
 From this, we can traverse over the